Chopinantonio/Modulo-07---Tarea-1/README.md

 ![alt text](https://github.com/Chopinantonio/Modulo-07---Tarea-1/blob/master/Pictures/Original.png)

+Let's see the steps that must be followed to obtain the graph that is requested in the task from this one:

 ## Steps

-Firstly, , let's show the bar chart vertically.
+Firstly, let's show the bar chart vertically.
 We will use the following code fragment and we will change some things in order to achieve it:

 ![alt text](https://github.com/Chopinantonio/Modulo-07---Tarea-1/blob/master/Pictures/CodeToChangeXY.png)